andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 ### Neural Network Based Generation

-Language models such as GPT-2 and sequence-to-sequence [Sutskever et al., 2014] architectures have recently been for generating text output, but their use in creating coherent narratives has been limited.
+Language models such as GPT-2 and sequence-to-sequence (seq2seq) [Sutskever et al., 2014] architectures have recently been for generating text output, but their use in creating coherent narratives has been limited.
 While traditional planning algorithms have difficulty with generating language that reads nicely, they excel at producing narrative structures with high logical coherence.
 The reverse is true for these deep learning language models.
 There is much recent work to rectify this issue by breaking up the natural language generation process into two parts.
 The first part creates some set of events or representation of the narrative structure, which can be thought of as a sort of planning phase.
 The second part then translates this into natural language text and a final narrative.

+One paper [Martin et al., 2018] uses seq2seq models for open story generation, which is defined as the “problem of automatically generating a story about any domain without a priori manual knowledge engineering."
+They use a two-phase approach in which they first generate events and then produce sentences based on these events.
+The first phase utilizes a seq2seq model to generate events.
+The event representation used in this work is a 5-tuple, consisting of the subject of the verb, the verb, the object of the verb, a wildcard modifier, and a genre cluster number.
+The training set of events to train were extracted from a corpus of movie plot summaries from Wikipedia [Bamman, et al., 2014].

+For the second phase, they create the event2sentence network, another seq2seq network that was trained on a corpus of stories and the events contained within.
+This network learns to translate back to natural language sentences from the event representations.

+They also experimented with converting the events they trained on into events containing more general terms for the entities in the event using **WordNet** [Miller, 1995].
+WordNet provides a way to find more general terms for a given word.
+For example, if the word is “hello,” then WordNet representation for it would be hello.n.01, a more abstract term would be greeting.n.01.

+They use perplexity to evaluate how well this method generates coherent event sequences and natural language text.
+However, it seems that perplexity would be a poor metric in narrative generation since it measures the predictability of a sequence, with more predictable sequences being rated as better.
+However, this seems counterintuitive since people typically want some element of surprise in their stories.
+In addition, they use the BLEU score for evaluating both of the networks, but note that BLEU score make little sense for evaluating the event2event network, and is better suited for evaluating the event2sentence network since this can be viewed as a translation task.

+An example of this paper’s output is shown below:

+[** INSERT PICTURE OF THE FIRST ROW OF TABLE 3 IN MARTIN ET AL. 2018]

-One paper [Xu, et al., 2018] proposes a method for generating a narrative story based on a short description of a scene or event.
+Using a similar two-phase approach, [Xu, et al., 2018] proposes a method for generating a narrative story based on a short description of a scene or event.
 They use a reinforcement learning method to generate the skeleton (a set of the most critical phrases), and then expand the skeleton into fluent sentences.
 The reinforcement learning process rewards good skeletons in which all key information is contained, while other information is ignored.
 Bad skeletons, which contain too much detailed information or lack key information, are punished.
 They uses human evaluation in addition to the BLEU score, which produced higher BLEU scores than previously proposed models.
 Some examples of their output is as follows:

 - Input 1: The park was filled with beauty.
 - Output 1: The trees were very sparse.
 There were also some flowers.